ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

 ```
 /
-  Ballerina.toml       # Configuration that defines package intent
+  Ballerina.toml       # Configuration, which defines the package intent.
   main.bal
-  Module.md            # Optional, contains descriptive metadata of the default module for display at
+  Module.md            # Contains descriptive metadata of the default module to be displayed in
-                       # Ballerina Central
+                       # Ballerina Central.
+This is optional.
-  Package.md           # Optional, contains descriptive metadata of the package for display at
+  Package.md           # Contains descriptive metadata of the package to be displayed in
-                       # Ballerina Central
+                       # Ballerina Central.
+This is optional.
     modules
       module1/
-        Module.md          # Optional, contains descriptive metadata for display at
+        Module.md          # Contains descriptive metadata to be displayed in
-                           # Ballerina Central
+                           # Ballerina Central.
+This is optional.
         *.bal
         [tests/]           # Module-specific unit and integration tests
         [resources/]       # Module-specific resources